Optimism Bias May Be Hurting Your Finances: Here’s How

 Chances are, you’re not as financially prepared as you’d like to be for this pandemic.
 I know I’m not.
 We all know we should save that three- or even six-month emergency fund, but nothing makes that more urgent than the dystopian scene outside our windows.

-Imagine how differently this would feel if you had that half a year’s worth of rent payments in the bank.
+Imagine how differently this would feel if you had half a year’s worth of rent payments in the bank.

 Understanding Your Biases